Reports and Dashboards

 The Data Exchange Data Models report can be used to browse both CDISC defined data models, Sponsor extensions to CDISC data models as well as sponsor defined data exchange data models.
 This can be e.g. the CDISC SDTMIGs, sponsor extended SDTMIGs and e.g. file-based lab data exchange data MODELS.

-Note: the data exchange data model dashboard is experimental and initial version, additions and improvements will come in next release.
+Note: the data exchange data model dashboard is experimental and an initial version, additions and improvements will come in the next release.

 Beside the ReadMe tab the report holds the following tabs: